bytecodealliance/cap-std/README.md

 There are several examples of cap-std in use:

- - As a sandbox: For a simple yet complete example of cap-std in action, see [this port of tide-naive-static-files], a simple static-file Web server, to use cap-std to access the static files, where it prevents path resolution from following symlinks outside of the designated root directory.
+ - As a sandbox: For a simple yet complete example of cap-std in action, see [this port of tide], to use cap-std to access static files, where it prevents path resolution from following symlinks outside of the designated root directory.
 [The diff] shows the kinds of changes needed to use this API.

  - As a general-purpose `Dir` type for working with directories: The io-streams crate [uses `cap-tempdir`] to create temporary directories for unit tests.